 Warren Farrell, PhD,

 Our inability to handle personal criticism from loved ones is a common Achilles’ heel.
-The more deeply we are in love, the harder it is to handle.
-Soon, couples feel they are walking on eggshells, unable to express themselves honestly, and the love fades.
-Raising children and dealing with money during an economic recession magnifies the problems even as those problems become the reason couples stay together.
+The more deeply we love, the more fragile we feel.
+Soon, couples feel they are walking on eggshells, unable to express themselves honestly, and their love fades.
+Raising children and money magnify the problems even as they become the reason couples stay together.
 The result?
 Couples often remain legally married but psychologically divorced—in a minimum-security-prison marriage.
 The biggest culprit?
 Defensiveness.
 Active listening, a good solution, is rarely used.